S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/consent-decision-making.md

 The author(s) of the proposal (tuners), present it to the group, including details about who is responsible for what, a suggested review date or frequency, and any identified evaluation criteria.

-**Preparation :** Where possible, send out the proposal in advance of the meeting, so that people can familiarize themselves with the content, ask any clarifying questions, or even share improvement suggestions, prior to the meeting.
+**Preparation:** Where possible, send out the proposal in advance of the meeting, so that people can familiarize themselves with the content, ask any clarifying questions, or even share improvement suggestions, prior to the meeting.
 This saves taking up precious face-to-face meeting time for things that can be done outside of the meeting.

 Proposals are typically created by an individual or a group beforehand but are sometimes suggested "on the fly".